Tarzan, the Ape Man (1981 film)

-Tarzan, the Ape Man is a 1981 American adventure film directed by John Derek and starring Bo Derek, Miles O'Keeffe, Richard Harris, and John Phillip Law.
-The screenplay by Tom Rowe and Gary Goddard is loosely based on the 1912 novel Tarzan of the Apes by Edgar Rice Burroughs, but from the point of view of Jane Parker.
+Tarzan, the Ape Man is a 1981 American adventure film produced by and starring Bo Derek as Jane Parker.
+Directed by John Derek, Bo's husband, the film's screenplay by Tom Rowe and Gary Goddard is loosely based on the 1912 novel Tarzan of the Apes by Edgar Rice Burroughs, but from the point of view of Tarzan's love interest, Jane.
+Richard Harris and John Phillip Law also star, alongside Miles O'Keeffe in the title role.